Jeremy Boughey, PG Dip, Cert; MBACP, MSC Health Care Policy & Management

 Photos & videos

-I charge £48 per 60-minute one-to-one (single person) sessions and £64 per 60 minute session for couples work.
+I charge £48 per 60-minute one-to-one (single person) sessions and £64 per 60 minute session for couples sessions (£48 for the single person work between joint sessions).
+90 minute individual sessions are also available.
 However, do feel able to negotiate with me if you have circumstances that challenge your ability to pay the full amount.
-I operate a small number of concession appointments and will do my best to accommodate your request.
-My work is typically face-to-face but I will also consider providing SKYPE and telephone counselling therapy to people who are limited in their ability, for whatever reason, to attend a face-to-face consultation.
+I operate a small number of concession appointments and whilst I cannot guarantee a concession or discounted arrangement I will do my best to accommodate your request.
+My work is typically face-to-face but I will also consider providing web-based and telephone counselling therapy to people who are limited in their ability, for whatever reason, to attend a face-to-face consultation.

 I offer optional, one-off 30-minute consultation sessions - free of charge, to enable potential clients to meet with me and get a sense of who I am, how I work, and the place that I work from.
 I believe that this can be helpful for the person when they are seeking to establish whether I am the person that they can and want to work with to address their current difficulties.

-Session payments are taken on the day at the end of the session via cash, cheque, or bank transfer (BACS), for clients who bank online.
+I am registered for tax purposes with the HMRC and session payments are taken on the day at the end of the session via cash, debit or credit card, cheque, or bank transfer (BACS), for clients who bank online.
 I will provide you with banking details if you decide to pay by BACS and a receipt or an invoice if and when these are required.